SuleimanFarah/sunpy/GSoC:-Advice-for-Students.md

 * Get in touch with the community.

   There are many ways to get yourself known by the community.
-  You can introduce yourself through the [mailing list](https://groups.google.com/group/sunpy), chat with us in the [Matrix channel](https://app.element.io/#/room/#sunpy:openastronomy.org) and even contact the mentors to know more about the project that interested you.
+  Chat with us in the [Matrix channel](https://app.element.io/#/room/#sunpy:openastronomy.org) and even contact the mentors to know more about the project that interested you.
   We strongly recommend you browse [Shakthi Kannan's book "i want 2 do project. tell me wat 2 do"](http://shakthimaan.com/downloads/book/chapter1.pdf).

 * Set up your platform to develop with SunPy.